I’m Dreaming of a White Christmas Holiday Home Tour – Part I Front Porch and Entry

 I also recently painted the inside of my front door in Benjamin Moore Sterling and I love it.
 It’s such a soft blueish gray and helps keep the entry light and bright even though it doesn’t get sunny in the front of the house until afternoon.

-Here’s a better look at the front door and the rug that started my pink and gray color scheme.
+Here’s a better look at my SWD Bespoke door and the rug that started my pink and gray color scheme.
 And your getting a sneak preview of the tree I have set up in my office.

 I tried to only incorporate certain colors and textures into my holiday decor.
 Blush, soft grays and wood tones to warm things up.
 It also helps keep the look cohesive throughout the house.